dfelinto/blender-manual/manual/interface/keymap/blender_default.rst

 .. _keymap-blender_default-prefs-select_with:

 Select with Mouse Button
-   Controls which mouse button, either right or left, is used to select items in Blender.
+   Controls which mouse button, either left or right, is used to select items in Blender.
-   If *Left* is selected the :kbd:`RMB` will be a context sensitive menu, if *Right* is selected the :kbd:`LMB` will place the 3D Cursor.
+   If *Left* is selected, the :kbd:`RMB` will be a context sensitive menu.
+   If *Right* is selected, the :kbd:`LMB` will place the 3D Cursor.

 .. _keymap-blender_default-spacebar_action: